kkmhogen/KBeaconDemo_Android/README.md

 ```

 ##### 4.3.3.4 Check if parameters are changed
-Sometimes the app need to configure multiple advertisment parameters at the same time.
+Sometimes the app needs to configure multiple advertisement parameters at the same time.
-We recommend that the app should check whether the parameters was changed.
-The app don't need to send the parameters if it's value was not changed.
+We recommend that the app should check whether the parameter was changed.
+The app doesn’t need to send the parameter if it’s value was not changed.
 Reducing the parameters will reduce the modification time.

 Example: checking if the parameters was changed, then send new parameters to device.
 ```Java